gazebosim/docs/garden/ros2_gazebo_integration_tutorial.md

 ```

 The `robot_state_publisher` takes the description and joint angles of the robot as inputs and publishes the 3D poses of the robot links, using a kinematic tree model of the robot.
-This is typically helpful when you want robot_state_publisher to publish tf transforms for a robot description, but also want to provide the robot description via code.
-Take SDFormat XML describing a robot in simulation and publish joint states from the simulation, letting robot_state_publisher handle turning those joint states into tf transforms.

 ```python
     robot_state_publisher = Node(